The Good Friend

 Hello there, I’m Felicia.

 I use ecological principles to develop resilient, thoughtful, and beautiful spaces.
 More than anything, I know that community education is critical to rethinking and enriching our relationship with the world around us.
+I teach clients to develop their own observation- and evidence-based approaches to enrich the land around them, no matter how big or small.

-Good Friend Ecological Gardens—my home base, lab, and design studio— is situated just uphill from the Mohawk River in Niskayuna, NY.
+Good Friend Ecological Gardens—my home base, lab, and design studio— is uphill from the Mohawk River in Niskayuna, NY.
 I’m surrounded on two sides by great neighbors, both the second-growth woods and people in my community.

 Aside from the wildlife that lives on site year-round and those that pass through, I share the Gardens with my husband, Carl, a luthier and audio engineer; my dog Artie (a.k.a., ‘Mr. Muscles for No Reason’), and Squee, a cat who’s far too intelligent for anyone’s good.